Kehrlann/spring-security-samples/multitenant/README.md

 ### Security through data separation

-Basic security is in place just by having separate schemas, so that you cannot log in on `red.` with `black-user`.
+Basic security is in place just by having separate schemas, so that you cannot log in on `red.` with `blue-user`.
 The same would apply with separate databases.
 Let's verify this with basic cURL calls.

 An anonymous call to `/todo` fails: